ScottJams/scottjams.github.io/index.markdown

   <img src="https://user-images.githubusercontent.com/69112024/153217266-437a4c6e-108e-4e82-9177-7dfa6b3514a6.PNG"/>
 </p>

 The API returns the appropriate dialogue line (or choices).
-Our `DialogueManager` pops up the dialogue UI and the current line of dialogue and lets the logic play out in the Ink script.
+Our `DialogueManager` sends an event to the dialogue UI and lets the logic play out in the Ink script.
 Once there is no more dialogue to display, we close the UI and gameplay resumes.

 ## Animation